Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the morning when visiting Linate.
-Generally the prices will increase for flights in the evening as these tend to have higher demand.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 Linate International Airport, officially called Airport Enrico Forlanini – after the Italian inventor and aeronautical engineer born in Milan – is one of three major airports in Milan.
 It was completely reconstructed in the 1950s, as well as the 1980s, in order to accommodate the increasing number of tourists visiting the area each year, and in 2010 it handled more than eight million passengers.
 Flights to Milan Linate International Airport come from hubs in the UK and Europe.